1. Purposes and Scope

 • Within Executive Board Meetings:

-• The President, General Secretary and Treasury Secretary each have one (1) vote.
+• Each Executive Board Member will each have one (1) vote.

 • Quorum is set as fifty percent (50%) plus one (1) of the total members.